Ten Years Ago Today

 From the recap:

 Not a bad way to start your major league career.
-First pitch you see you hit out.
+The first pitch you see, you hit out.
 Second time up a double.
 Then single.
 Fourth time up, another homer.
-He ended the day with a fly out.
+He ended the day with a flyout.
 11 total bases.
 3 runs, 3 RBI.
 I think we ought to keep J.P.
 Arencibia.
-It would tough not to write his name in the lineup every day after this, but I’m sure Cito will find a way.
+It would tough not to write his name in the lineup every day after this, but I’m sure Cito will figure out how to do it.

 Arencibia is just the 3rd Blue Jay to start his career with a home run.
 Alvis Woods and Junior Felix were the other 2.
 Great to see that when they tried to interview JP he got shaving creamed, had 2 buckets of Gatorade poured on him and got shaving creamed again.
 Please Cito, play him tomorrow.